Atlanta Police need your help finding this missing woman

 The Atlanta Police Department is seeking the public’s aid in finding a missing woman.

-According to a news release, Brittany Wicklein, 31, was last seen June 17 in the area of the Simpson Plaza shopping center, located at 731 Joseph E. Boone Blvd.
-Wicklein, who is white, is 5 feet, 8 inches tall and 134 pounds and has brown hair and brown eyes.
-She was last seen wearing a blue shirt and gray shorts with her hair in a ponytail.
+According to a news release, Lucy Miles, 61, was last seen June 18 at her home located at 308 Anderson Ave.
+NW in Atlanta.
+She was reported missing by her son and has bipolar disorder and anxiety problems.

+Miles is a Black female, 5 feet, 2 inches tall and weighing about 140 pounds with black hair and brown eyes.
+She is known to drive a gray BMW (Georgia license plate number CHL1577).

-Anyone who has information on Wicklein’s whereabouts is asked to call 911 or the police’s homicide/adult missing persons unit at 404-546-4235.
+Her investigation is being documented under case number 21-169-1563.
+Anyone who has information on Miles’ whereabouts is asked to call 911 or the police’s homicide/adult missing persons unit at 404-546-4235.

 (0) comments